MUCSEB/deep-learning-udacity/README.md

 ## How to run the code on a server?
 Alternatively, you can also run jupyter notebook inside a container on a server (possibly with multiple gpus).
 I assume you have docker installed.
+If you are new to docker, you can start [here](https://docker-curriculum.com/).

 - Upload Dockerfile and requirement.txt to server.
 Choose a folder to work in.
 - Build docker image.